irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     of the demultiplexer.
 See the "BIAS specification".
 DSI
     DATASET_ID.
 String constant that uniquely identifies each type of dataset.
+    NOTE: Variable names which refer to the GA "Dataset_ID" (and historical variants thereof) are not abbreviated "DSI", but to the GA name, in analogy with other variables named after GAs.
 DSR
     Downsampled/Decreased Sampling Rate.
 Cf. OSR.
 EMIDP